MerlionRock/RealAndroidBot/README.md

 *Enable or disable the modules in config.yaml accordingly*

 ## Polygon# Enhancer Support

-- Instant catch is not recommended to be disabled for Polygon#, settings related to keeping Pokemon in config will not apply to Polygon#
-- Note that RAB will attempt to gather a few information from Polygon# first before starting to catch Pokemon.
-As such you might see RAB attempt to spin pokestops continously for a few mintues before catching.
-It is normal.

 ### Advanced
-- Enable `Send data to custom backend`
-- Set backend IP Address to the IP of the machine that you are running RAB
-- How to find your machine's IP Guide [Windows](https://www.wikihow.com/Check-a-Computer-IP-Address) | [Mac](https://www.hellotech.com/guide/for/how-to-find-ip-address-on-mac)
-- Enter a port number that you set in config.
-Default 5120.
-If you are using more than one device, each device must have their own config and with their own port number set.
 - Encounter nameplates format `{default} LVL{lvl}\nIV{prc0}% {ivs}`
 - Pokemon panel nameplate format `{default}`